dwighthouse/PostComm.js/README.md

 Future Work
 -----------

-As alluded to above, it is possible to attempt to create a Comm object before the iframe or window has finished loading.
-This can cause the contentWindow to be invalid and create a null Comm object, which is useless.
+As alluded to above, it is possible to attempt to create a comm object before the iframe or window has finished loading, creating an invalid (nullified) comm object.

 jQuery's load() function attached to an iframe appears to work well and is used in the unit tests.
 The loading of windows, however, cannot so easily be measured, especially if on another domain.
 The unit tests simply used a setTimeout() to give popups time to load.

 Creating a Comm to the parent window should almost never run into this problem, although it is conceivable.

 Thus, a helper script that assumes PostComm.js to be used on both sides of the connection could be used to negotiate the timing of the two Comms' creation by broadcasting and listening for existance messages every so often until both sides acknowledged the other.
 If such a script is made, it will be linked here.